 The proportion of tertiary-educated workers is continuously increasing, while their employment rate remains high and acyclic.

-Spatial heterogeneity in unemployment has widened.
+Spatial heterogeneity in unemployment is still large.

-The use of very short-term labor contracts (less than a week) has increased dramatically.
+The use of very-short-term labor contracts (less than a week) has increased dramatically.

 Author's main message